 What price can I expect to pay for a deposit box?

 Price will vary depending on the size of box, location of provider and the service and quality on offer.
 For the smallest boxes you can expect to pay anything from around £100 per annum to the largest boxes which can be thousands of pounds a year.
 Price is a difficult metric to be precise on and will vary according to the individual needs of the box holder.
+One option that might keep your mind at peace is to look at luxury home safes that you can have at home, giving you easy access to your valuables.

 The final factor to consider is accessibility.
 You should determine how often you will wish to open your box and pick one that is easy for you to get to accordingly.
 For example, if you know you will not need to access your box that often you can shop further afield for a better price or better security.
 You should also consider the opening hours and days of your selected provider and make sure it is suitable for your lifestyle.